spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/create-custom-role.md

 tags: ["user-management", "role", "rbac"]
 ---

-For each of the role types in Palette, you can create a custom role with specific permissions.
+For each role type in Palette, you can create a custom role with specific permissions.
 This allows you to create roles that are tailored to your organization's needs.

 :::tip